About the college

 There is also a range of active student societies representing a variety of subjects and interests.
 The student-designed college bar, a popular meeting place for graduates, is open in the evenings, and the large Sports Pavilion doubles as an entertainment venue for special events.

-Jesus College very much welcomes students with disabilities, who are encouraged to contact the Academic Services Manager (by email) in advance, to discuss their possible adjustments and requirements.
+Jesus College very much welcomes disabled students, who are encouraged to contact the Disability and Grants Officer (by email) in advance, to discuss their possible adjustments and requirements.

 For more information, please see the Jesus College website.